ryandhasgit/Comedy/Beat Bin/Rejected Rodney Dangerfield Jokes.md

 in latvian sea urchans.

-it’s tough being a comedian .i’m constantly broke. i’m not getting any respect. i tried to sell some of my shit at a pawn shop. guy said, no way this godlfish is made of gold. i said, hey, that’s my mother’s gold tooth. he said, i didn’t know your mother is dead. i said, my mother’s not dead, i pried it outta her mouth after she got her tubes tied. he said, isn’t your mom elderly? i said, yeah, but i came home and asked her for money, because i’m so broke, and she had ‘em tie ‘em up anyway! he said, this gold is worth $100. it’s your mother. i’ll give ya $20. #ok
+it’s tough being a comedian .i’m constantly broke. i’m not getting any respect. i tried to sell some of my shit at a pawn shop. guy said, no way this godlfish is made of gold. i said, hey, that’s my mother’s gold tooth. he said, i didn’t know your mother is dead. i said, my mother’s not dead, i pried it outta her mouth after she got her tubes tied. he said, isn’t your mom elderly? i said, yeah, but i came home and asked her for money, because i’m so broke, and she had ‘em tie ‘em up anyway! he said, this gold is worth $100. it’s your mother. i’ll give ya $20. #ok you can't sell a dead goldfish

+Oh boy, is it tough being a comedian.
+I'm constantly broke.
+My wife left me for my neighbor.
+I'm not getting any respect.
+So I tried selling my shit at a pawn shop.
+The guy said, you can't sell a dead goldfish, buddy!
+How about that?
+So I offered him my mother's gold tooth.
+He said, I thought your mother is alive?
+I told him that I pried it from her mouth last month when she got her tubes tied.
+The guy said, ain't your mother elderly?
+I explained that I came home one day to borrow money, cause I'm so broke and ugly, and she wouldn't lend me any, even if it meant I'd lose my house, even with a gun in her face.
+She screamed and said she wished I'd never been born and got 'em tied up anyway!

+Oh boy, is it tough being a comedian.
+I'm constantly broke.
+My wife's fucking my neighbor.
+I'm not getting any respect.
+So I tried selling my shit at a pawn shop.
+The guy said, you can't sell a dead goldfish, buddy!
+How about that?
+So I offered him my mother's gold tooth.
+He said, I thought your mother is still alive?
+I told him that I pried it from her gaping trap when she got her tubes tied.
+The guy said, ain't your mother elderly?
+I explained that I came home one day to borrow some money, cause I'm so broke, and she wouldn't lend me any, even with a gun in her face.
+She said she wished I'd never been born and got 'em tied up just in case!

+We got into a big fight and I waved a gun in her face.
+She still wouldn't give me any.
+She told me I was a failure and  wished I'd never been born and had her tubes tied up just in case!

 i ain’t got no next of kin, my emergency contact is my dog, even he wont’ anwer to his name let alone my calls.